 Peer advisers are study abroad returnees who have been hired by the International Center as assistants to the study abroad staff.
 Peer advisers' primary role is to provide preliminary advising of students visiting the International Center for the first time or returning for additional program literature or information.
 Other responsibilities include assisting in the organization of the Study Abroad Resource Room, general office duties, study abroad marketing on campus, and coordinating and participating in special projects, such as fairs, classroom presentations and orientations.

-To apply to be a peer study abroad adviser with the MU International Center, please email a résumé and cover letter to Jeanne Beck.
+To apply to be a peer study abroad adviser with the MU International Center, please email a résumé and cover letter to studyabroad@missouri.edu.
 We typically receive applications from many more candidates than we are able to hire and encourage students not selected as peer advisers to consider the International Center's other paid and volunteer opportunities.

 Each year the International Center has a limited number of student positions.
 Responsibilities may include: